itsjesushx/itsjesushx/README.md

 I like to code as my hobby (or at least attempt to) i barely do it because of college and work but whenever i get the chance to learn something new every time i do it.

 * 🌍  I'm from in Panama!
-* 🚀  I'm currently working on [TheSushiRoles](http://github.com/itsjesushx/TheSushiRoles) and testing it with my friends!
+* 🚀  I'm currently working on [TownOfSushi](http://github.com/itsjesushx/TownOfSushi) and testing it with my friends (private repo for now)!
 * 🧠  I'm still learning C# so my code isn't the greatest💀
 * 🤝  I'm open to collaborating on any project!
 * ⚡  I love pop music! but I'm open to any!